What is the Silicon Valley Program?

 Most firms are prepared to pay you for your internship, but compensation is not guaranteed.
 CMC students will receive academic credit for their internship.
 Other college policies may prohibit students from receiving both course credit AND compensation.
 Check with your registrar.

 How do I pay rent and utilities?

-For students living in the Mountain View, all housing expenses are included.
+For students living in the program housing in Mountain View, all housing expenses are included.
 You must only budget for books, food, transportation, and entertainment expenses.
-Students not living in Mountain View, will pay rent and utilities directly to their landlord.
+Students who are approved not to live in Mountain View will pay rent and utilities directly to their landlord.

 FACULTY & STAFF